enonic/old-xp-doc/doc/appendix/upgrade/index.rst

 New Project Structure
 ---------------------

-To take benefit of some of the new application development capabilities such as :ref:`tools` and :ref:`widgets`, and align their applications for other future improvements, developers should to update their application project structure.
+Developers should update their application project structure to benefit from some of the new application development capabilities such as :ref:`tools` and :ref:`widgets`, and align their applications for other future improvements,

 * move .../resources/site/assets/ to .../resources/assets/
 * move .../resources/site/services/ to .../resources/services/